Toni Wolff

 Jung gave a number of people copies of Liber Novus: Cary Baynes, Peter Baynes, Aniela Jaffé, Wolfgang Stockmayer, and Toni Wolff.

-Wolff's inclusion among the tiny circle entrusted with copies of Liber Novus confirms her status as one of Jung's most trusted intellectual and psychological intimates.
+Wolff’s inclusion among the select few entrusted with copies of Liber Novus signals her position at the innermost circle of Jung’s intellectual and personal trust.

 Jung, Carl Gustav, The Red Book: Liber Novus, 2009supporting